top of page

 Recent history - a tech story

-Many might wonder whether there is any point in investing anywhere other than the S&P 500, given the results over the last decade.
+Many might wonder whether there is any point in investing anywhere other than the S&P 500, given the results over the last fifteen years.
 Looking back in recent history to the period from 2000 to 2010 may give us the answer.
-During this decade, S&P 500 investors had to deal with two market downturns - the aftermath of the .com bubble and the Global Financial Crisis (GFC).
-This led to the S&P 500 having a negative return over the decade (01/01/2000 - 31/12/2009).
+During this decade, S&P 500 investors had to contend with two significant market downturns: the aftermath of the .com bubble and the Global Financial Crisis (GFC).
+This turbulence led to the S&P 500 experiencing a negative return over the decade (January 1, 2000 - December 31, 2009).

-If you look back to news articles published towards the end of the decade, you can see how the mood was very different to today.
+If you look back at news articles published towards the end of the lost decade, you can see how the mood was very different to today.

 • "All of the growth in the world is expected to be in emerging markets, and nobody doubts their stability anymore (warning!).
 So why bother with US equities?"